scalabli/quo/docs/options.rst

 that the user does not get the option to change the value interactively.

-If you want to let the user configure the default value, but still be prompted if the option isn't specified on the command line, you can do so by supplying a callable as the default value.
+If you want to let the user configure the default value, but still be prompted if the app isn't specified on the command line, you can do so by supplying a callable as the default value.
 For example, to get a default from the environment: